 This can be on board the ship, or ashore.
 The carrier is also free to look at other options, such as inviting passengers who wish to do so to go home, or to make their own arrangements and offer to reimburse expenses they incur.
 The carrier may limit accommodation costs to £70 per night per passenger for a maximum of three nights.

-However, no overnight accommodation has to be offered, or costs reimbursed, where the delay is caused by weather conditions endangering the safe operation of the ship.
+However, no overnight accommodation has to be offered, or costs reimbursed, where the delay is caused by weather conditions endangering the safe operation of the ship or extraordinary circumstances hindering the performance of the service which could not have been avoided.

 Compensation